Scooletz/blog.scooletz.com-posts/2020-03-16-speak-up-own-it-or-get-out.md

 date: 2020-03-16 08:55
 author: scooletz
 permalink: /2020/03/16/speak-up-own-it-or-get-out/
+image: /img/2020/02/upout.png
+categories: ["business", "personal"]
+tags: ["business", "personal"]
+whitebackgroundimage: true
 nocomments: true
-image: /img/2020/02/upout.jpg
-whitebackgroundimage: true
-categories: ["Business", "Personal"]
-tags: ["company", "personal"]
 ---

 *In Ray Dalio's Principles ([my review](https://www.goodreads.com/review/show/2254565243)) you can find an interesting point stating* Speak up, own it or get out. *Getting 100% radical on it, is not the option in real life, but still, it's an interesting approach for managing one's thoughts and feelings.*